zippy/anansi/README-commons-room.markdown

     > ss {"to":0, "signal":"self->host-room", "params": {"name":"the room", "password":"pass", "matrice-address":4}}
     {"status":"ok", "result":5}

+The result of the self->host-room command is the address of the room, which you use to send it these signals:

 To add an occupant to the room, send the room a "door->enter" signal:

     > ss {"to":5, "signal":"door->enter", "params": {"password": "pass" "name":"zippy", "data": {"image-url": "http://images.com/img.jpg"}}}